Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotRsrcBuildingNear is SpotRsrcBuildingNearHigh THEN DeployTileResourceBuildingtoSpot is Low IF SpotRsrcBuildingNear is SpotRsrcBuildingNearLow THEN DeployTileResourceBuildingtoSpot is High

-IF SpotMyUnitDist is MyUnitDistHigh THEN DeployMilitaryBuildingtoSpot is
+IF SpotMyUnitDist is MyUnitDistLow THEN DeployMilitaryBuildingtoSpot is High IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is High

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMyNzgzMzAwXX0=
+eyJoaXN0b3J5IjpbLTE2MDk1ODIyMDNdfQ==
 -->